 To design the braking system for a self-driving car, engineers carry out several analyses at design time.
 We consider three analyses: FMEA analysis, sensor trustworthiness analysis, and control safety analysis.
-As typical in many CPS projects, these analyses are carried out by engineers from different domains who generally work independently from each other.
-When analyses from different domains are applied to the same system and make different assumptions, it can be difficult for engineers to coordinate and account for such assumptions.
+These analyses are carried out by engineers from different domains who generally work independently of each other.
+When analyses from different domains work on the same system and make different assumptions, it can be difficult for engineers to coordinate and account for such assumptions.

-3.3.1 Failure Modes and Effects Analysis
+3.3.1 FMEA

-The goal of FMEA is to incorporate redundancy into the design to handle random failures.
-To achieve this, FMEA considers the probabilities of random sensor malfunction.
+FMEA considers the probabilities of sensors malfunctioning due to random failures.
 It further assumes that failures of different sensors are independent.
+The goal of FMEA analysis is to incorporate redundancy into the design to handle random failures.
 For example, in our scenario with distance and velocity sensors, FMEA could output the three configurations shown in Table 2.
 The nominal mode indicates the default situation when all sensors function properly.
 Consider the example of "Fail mode 1" configuration.
 FMEA outputs this configuration after considering foggy conditions.
 Since lidar may not work under foggy and rainy conditions, the configuration indicates that the lidar sensor may not function properly.
 The remaining sensors function properly.
 The system may have several probable failure modes depending on the technologies used.
 FMEA may also change the sensor set if the probability of random system failure is too high.
 We consider this situation in detail in Sec 4.